-Margaret: I will say, to both of these, for the other linen story I worked on, I interviewed a costume designer named Olga Mill who worked on that movie Hereditary.
-And because they will often buy new linen pieces, but for the character need those clothes to look really old, she has a trick: If you wash linen with soda ash, it accelerates the softening.
+Margaret: One other thing I’ll add about scratchier sheets — I interviewed a costume designer named Olga Mill, who worked on that movie Hereditary, and because they will often buy new linen pieces, she has a trick for getting them to look old: If you wash linen with soda ash, it accelerates the softening.
 She said it’s like ten washes in one.
 Use about half a cup per small or medium load, she said.

 The Strategist is designed to surface the most useful, expert recommendations for things to buy across the vast e-commerce landscape.
 Some of our latest conquests include the best women’s jeans, rolling luggage, pillows for side sleepers, ultra-flattering pants, and bath towels.
 We update links when possible, but note that deals can expire and all prices are subject to change.